swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     probably have to learn it eventually

 2. The shell is a really powerful way of interacting with your computer.
-GUIs and the shell are complementary - by knowing both you will greatly expand the range of tasks you can accomplish with your computer.
+GUIs (clickable window interfaces) and the shell are complementary - by knowing both you will greatly expand the range of tasks you can accomplish with your computer.
 You will also be able to perform many tasks more efficiently.